 About an hour north of Santa Fe on the Chama River lies the small village of Abiquiu.
 Little has changed here since the Spanish first settled this valley in the early 1700’s.
 This was the starting point for the Spanish Trail, and is also famous for being the home of Georgia O’Keefe and the Ghost Ranch where she lived and painted from 1929 until her death in 1984.
 Many of her famous works depict the stunning scenery of this valley.

 Just outside of town there is a Trappist monastery where the monks still make Trappist ale.
+A throwback to the early Spanish missionaries that first came here.
 I’ve floated by it before during a raft trip on the Chama.
 I don’t drink anymore and I never did like beer when I did drink, but I can only imagine a bunch of monks with vows of silence getting trashed on Trappist Ale!
 I skipped visiting there, but I hear it’s pretty awesome !